modus-continens/docs/src/semantics/static.md

 Modus uses Datalog for several reasons:

-- Datalog is declarative, the success of solving does not depend on the ordering of clauses;
+- Datalog is declarative, the success of solving does not depend on the ordering of clauses (although the order of clauses is still important, as they determine the order of build steps);
 - Datalog is expressive;
 - in Datalog, the generation of minimal proofs is decidable.

 Note that there is no fundamental connection between Datalog's expressive power and container builds.
 In fact, the expressiveness of the standard Datalog is not sufficient to conveniently express some natural build scenarios.
-For this reason, Modus supports two extensions, namely builtin predicates described in [Predicates](/library/predicates/README.md) and non-grounded variables.
+For this reason, Modus supports two extensions, namely builtin predicates described in [Predicates](../library/predicates/README.md) and non-grounded variables.
 To realise these extensions, Modus uses a custom top-down Datalog solver for generating proofs.

 ### Non-Grounded Variables